-'expert list' that involves more complex calculations based on 'scientific principles' (using either a 'table method' or regression analysis, both based on selected dwelling characteristics) and on data collected through sample surveys8.
-Larger cities are increasingly employing (external) experts to undertake the necessary regression analysis9.
+The Mietspiegel can take two forms: a 'simple list' (a non-legally binding table prepared by municipal authorities or negotiated by landlords and tenants' associations based on market observations) and an 'expert list' that involves more complex calculations based on 'scientific principles' (using either a 'table method' or regression analysis, both based on selected dwelling characteristics) and on data collected through sample surveys6.
+Larger cities are increasingly employing experts to undertake the necessary regression analysis7.
 It is legally binding and is used in the case of legal disputes between landlord and tenant.
 It must be updated (usually in line with CPI) every two years and renewed every four.
-Most large cities use an expert list (Figure 1).
-In December 2024 it was estimated that 61 per cent of them were based on an 'expert' list (BSBR, 2025).
+Most large cities